-Bayesian statistics is a highly successful framework for reasoning under uncertainty that has found widespread use in a variety of fields, such as AI / machine learning, medicine and healthcare, finance and risk management, social sciences, climate science, astrophysics, and many other disciplines.
+Bayesian statistics is a highly successful framework for reasoning under uncertainty that has found widespread use in a variety of fields, such as AI/machine learning, medicine and healthcare, finance and risk management, social sciences, climate science, astrophysics, and many other disciplines.
 At its core is the idea of representing uncertainty as probability, and updating prior beliefs based on observed data via Bayes' law, to arrive at posterior beliefs.
 A key challenge in Bayesian statistics is computing this posterior distribution: analytical solutions are usually impossible or intractable, which necessitates the use of approximate methods, such as Markov-chain Monte Carlo (MCMC) or variational inference.
-In this work, we identify a large class of discrete models for which exact inference is in fact possible, in particular time series models of count data (e.g. autoregressive models, hidden Markov models, switchpoint models).
-We achieve this by leveraging probability generating functions (GF_s) as a representation of distributions.
-The GF of a random variable X is defined to be the function $G(t) := \mathbb{E}[t^X]$.
-In probability theory, it is a well-known tool to study random variables and their distributions, related to the moment generating and the characteristic functions [12, Chapter 4].
-In computer science, GFs have previously been used for the analysis of probabilistic programs [14, 3] and for exact inference on certain classes of graphical models [22, 23].
-Here we apply them uniformly in a much more general context via probabilistic programming, enabling exact inference on more expressive Bayesian models.
+In this work, we identify a large class of discrete models for which exact inference is in fact possible, in particular time series models of count data, such as autoregressive models, hidden Markov models, switchpoint models.
+We achieve this by leveraging probability generating functions (GFs) as a representation of distributions.
+The GF of a random variable X is defined to be the function $G(x) := \mathbb{E}[x^X]$ .
+In probability theory, it is a well-known tool to study random variables and their distributions, related to the moment generating and the characteristic functions [14, Chapter 4].
+In computer science, GFs have previously been used for the analysis of probabilistic programs [17, 4] and for exact inference on certain classes of graphical models [26, 27].